 A good burnout coach should never make you feel like you are failing at recovery.
 Their role is to help you understand what is draining you, rebuild your capacity and create healthier patterns without piling on more pressure.
 That means choosing carefully matters.

 Burnout coaching is often misunderstood.
-It is not the same as generic life coaching, and it is not a substitute for clinical mental health treatment when that is needed.
+It is not the same as generic life coaching, and it is not a substitute for clinical mental health treatment when that is needed, even when someone is dealing with chronic stress.
 A burnout coach typically helps you look at stress patterns, work boundaries, energy management, people-pleasing, perfectionism, recovery habits and the gap between how you are living and what you can realistically sustain.

 The best coaches work with both the emotional side and the practical side.
-They help you notice why everything feels heavy, but they also help you make changes that fit real life - your job, caring responsibilities, health, finances and schedule.
+They help you notice why everything feels heavy, but they also help you manage stress and make practical strategies fit real life - your job, caring responsibilities, health, finances and schedule.

 If someone promises to get you back to peak performance as quickly as possible, pause there.
 Burnout recovery is not a productivity hack.
-It is a process of repair.
+It is a process of repair that supports lasting change.
 Sometimes progress looks like doing less, saying no sooner or recognising that your current environment is part of the problem.

 Before comparing profiles or booking calls, take a moment to get clear on what kind of support you are looking for.
 This sounds obvious, but it is where many people skip ahead.

 You may want help returning to work without crashing again.
 You may need support around boundaries with a demanding manager.
 You may be navigating emotional exhaustion after years of carrying too much at home as well as at work.
-You may not even be sure whether it is burnout, anxiety, low mood or all three together.
+You may not even be sure whether you are experiencing burnout, feeling stuck, dealing with anxiety, low mood, or all three together.

-That matters, because the right coach for a senior leader with workplace burnout may not be the right coach for a parent running on empty or a freelancer whose stress is tied to income uncertainty.
+That matters, because the right coach for a senior leader with workplace burnout may not be the right coach for a parent running on empty, a freelancer whose stress is tied to income uncertainty, or one of many high achievers whose patterns and pressures look different again.
 Some coaches are stronger on career-related burnout, while others focus more on nervous system regulation, confidence, identity or habit change.

-Look for someone whose approach matches the shape of your problem, not just someone with polished language.
+Look for someone whose approach matches the shape of your problem and the root causes behind it, not just someone with polished language.

 Burnout coaching is not regulated in the same way as some healthcare professions, so credentials can vary.
 That does not mean every excellent coach will have the same background, but it does mean you should read beyond job titles.

 A trustworthy coach should be clear about their training, experience and limits.
+They should be able to identify burnout and recognise burnout appropriately.
 They should explain what they do, how they work and when they would refer someone elsewhere.
 If your burnout sits alongside trauma, depression, panic, disordered eating or another issue that may need clinical support, a coach should be honest about that.

 This is a good sign, not a red flag.
 Clear scope shows professionalism and care.

 You are not looking for the longest list of certificates.
-You are looking for evidence that this person understands burnout in a serious, informed way and knows how to support change without stepping outside their expertise.
+You are looking for evidence that this person understands burnout in a serious, informed way, uses evidence based tools where appropriate and knows how to support change without stepping outside their expertise.

 One of the clearest ways to tell whether a coach is right for you is to listen to how they talk about recovery.
 Do they sound grounded, compassionate and realistic?
 Or do they make burnout sound like a mindset issue you can out-think in two weeks?

 A strong coach usually sees burnout as more than poor time management.
-They understand that it can be tied to workplace culture, chronic over-responsibility, identity, family dynamics, physical health, sleep, grief or long-term stress.
+They understand that it can be tied to workplace culture, chronic over-responsibility, identity, family dynamics, physical health, sleep, grief, long-term stress or feeling stuck in survival mode.
 They also know that recovery is rarely linear.

 That philosophy matters because it shapes the advice you receive.
-A coach with a simplistic view may push routines and positive thinking when what you actually need is rest, permission, better boundaries and a different pace.
-A more thoughtful coach will help you build resilience without blaming you for being depleted.
+A coach with a simplistic view may push routines and positive thinking when what you actually need is rest, permission, healthy boundaries and a different pace.
+A more thoughtful coach will help you build resilience, sustainable habits and long-term resilience without blaming you for being depleted.

 You do not need to feel instantly transformed after a discovery call, but you should feel some degree of relief.
 You should feel listened to, not assessed like a problem to solve quickly.

 Burnout often comes with shame.
 Many people already feel guilty for not coping better, not keeping up or not being their usual self.
-The right coach creates space where you do not have to perform wellness.
-You can arrive tired, unsure and a bit sceptical, and still feel met with respect.
+The right coach creates a safe space where you do not have to perform wellness.
+You can arrive tired, unsure and a bit sceptical, and still feel met with respect and feel supported.

 Notice whether they interrupt, overtalk or rush towards advice.
 Notice whether they ask thoughtful questions.
 Notice whether they seem interested in your context, not just your symptoms.

 This kind of fit is easy to dismiss, especially if you are used to pushing through discomfort.
 But the relationship matters.
-If you do not feel safe enough to be honest, the work will stay surface-level.
+If you do not feel safe enough to be honest, you need a coaching space that allows that conversation or the work will stay surface-level.

 You do not need to interrogate anyone, but you do deserve clarity.
-Ask how sessions are structured, how often they usually meet clients, what support looks like between sessions and how progress is reviewed.
+Ask how coaching sessions are structured, how often they usually meet clients, whether there is email support or ongoing support between them, and how progress is reviewed.

 It is also worth asking how they handle setbacks.
 Burnout recovery almost always involves them.
 You may feel better one week and wiped out the next.
-A good coach will normalise that and help you respond with curiosity rather than panic.
+A good coach will normalise that and help you overcome burnout with curiosity rather than panic when progress dips.

 Cost matters too.
 Expensive does not automatically mean better, and cheap does not always mean accessible if the support is vague or inconsistent.
 Look for value, transparency and a rhythm you can realistically maintain.
-If online sessions, secure booking and flexible scheduling make it easier for you to get help without extra stress, that convenience is not trivial.
+If online sessions, secure booking and flexible scheduling make it easier for you to get help and reduce stress without extra friction, that convenience is not trivial.
 It can be the difference between starting and putting it off for another three months.

 Some warning signs are easy to spot.
 Others are more subtle, especially when you are exhausted and want relief quickly.